root-foundation/root/README.md

 [^children]: UBE incentivizes having children.
 When a baby is born, new shares in the NetworkToken is minted for that baby, thus diluting the value everyone else’s shares.
 Thus, families will be incentivized to have more children to increase their collective equity in the NetworkToken.

+Personal tokens are the first step towards a new tokenized economic system.

 ## Evolution of financial instruments

 The personal token is the next phase in the evolution of financial instruments — as an abstraction that sits above the company, which in turn sits above money.